Learn to read what session had the most viewers and what time your viewers were the most active on the streams tab, and more!

 With our complete stream traffic reports, you can find out how many people were active during the event or what session was watched the longest, and much more.
 We'll go into detail later.
 Before that, let's open the file we'll be working with, the Stream name activity csv file, and open it on Google Sheets or your preferred tool.

-We'll be using Google Data Studio, which is very similar to Google Sheets, allowing us to make our reports more visually appealing for this article.
-For this case, we will be using data results from our latest Virtual Shake Up 3.0 event.
+For this case, we will be using Google Sheets and data results from our latest Virtual Shake Up 3.0 event.

 You can start analyzing your data by exporting the stream activity file

 Now that you exported the file, it's essential that you know the title definitions:

 - Find out what session was the most viewed/popular during your event (Unique users)

 - Find out what session was watched the longest (Total watch time)